 Keep Your Options Open

 Be open to exploring other options if you don’t qualify for the vehicle you want.
 Remember, leases generally don’t exceed three years, so you won’t be stuck with the car forever.
 And you can always upgrade to a nicer ride when your credit score improves.

 Bring More Money to the Table

 Do you have a decent sum of cash on hand?
 Offer to make a larger down payment to secure the lease.
 But if your credit score is low due to a heavy debt load, it may be more sensible to settle for an inexpensive model.
 That way, you can pay down debt and lower your credit utilization ratio.
-This will also help improve your credit score.
+This will also help improve your credit.

 Be Prepared to Make a Security Deposit

 In addition to the down payment, the lessor may also need you to make a security deposit to assume the lease.
 And not having the funds available could be a deal breaker.
 So, it’s best to save up before heading to the dealership to apply.